LucasChaka/Chess_Analytics/README.md

 Source: [chessinsights.xyz](https://chessinsights.xyz/)

+### Data Preprocessing

+Once the initial two datasets are imported locally, as is common with most data, they undergo preprocessing.
+These datasets are then imported into R-studio, to create an SQL database.

+a light SQL version, SQLite and it's DB Browser.

+                    --Data set 1
+                    SELECT *
+                    FROM chess_games;

+                    --Data set 2
+                    SELECT *
+                    FROM explorable_data;

-Additionally, distinct openings used by *John* are collected from the above data, with additional columns identifying whether the openings are theoretically associated with white or black play, indicating whether players are playing as white or black.
+The first dataset is the raw data, while the explorable data is the second dataset.
+Once the datasets are loaded in, distinct openings used by *John* are collected from the above data, with additional columns collected separately from [lichess.org](https://lichess.org)'s chess opening study guides, identifying whether the openings are theoretically associated with white or black play, indicating whether players are playing as white or black.
 Below are random 10 rows of these openings, providing insight into their structure:

 Table 2: Random chess openings and their theoritical move.